Fast model-based clustering of partial records

-We display a summary of our results in Figure~\ref{fig:sim}.
+We evaluate our clustering methods in terms of $K$-selection and in terms of the ability of our methods to obtain the true partition.
+Figure~\ref{fig:sim} displays a summary of our results.
 We consider accuracy of BIC in selecting the number of clusters in Figure~\ref{fig:Khat}.
 Under high clustering complexity, most algorithms tended to select too few, rather than too many, clusters.
 However, in general, and except for being edged out by the ``Complete Case'' in NMAR2 for both clustering complexity situations and MAR for the low clustering complexity scenario, our ``Observed EM'' algorithm usually deviated the least from the true $K$.
-All three imputation approaches generally selected an excess number of clusters, and this is exaggerated under low clustering complexity.
-Within each pattern of missingness and clustering complexity, our proposed approach (``Observed EM'') provides competitive recovery of the true number of clusters.
-The cluster partition at $\hat{K}$ is compared to the true class memberships using the Adjusted Rand index in Figure~\ref{fig:ARI}.
-Overall, our approach produces cluster partitions at least as, or more, closely aligned with the truth under low clustering complexity for all missingness mechanisms.
+All three imputation methods generally selected more than the true $K$, and this was exaggerated under low clustering complexity.
+Within each pattern of missingness and clustering complexity, ``Observed EM'' provided competitive recovery of the true $K$.
+The cluster partition at $\hat{K}$ was next compared to the true class memberships using the ARI, and is summarized in Figure~\ref{fig:ARI}.
+Overall, our approach produced cluster partitions at least as, or more, closely aligned with the truth under low clustering complexity for all missingness mechanisms.
 On the other hand, for high clustering complexity problems, our method is only the best overall under NMAR2, and for the remaining three missingness mechanisms for which the MAR assumption holds or is not as severely violated, our approach is only surpassed by ``Full EM''.

 The results of our simulation experiments show good performance of our ``Observed EM'' procedure.
 In cases with high clustering complexity, ``Full EM'' performs better than our case.
 However, even here, ``Observed EM'' is quite competitive.
-We set up our simulation experiments such that the number of initializations and short-run iterations is the same.
-Our simulation setup does not include allowances for the lower computations of the ``Observed EM'' approach.
-In general, we may consider using ``Observed EM'' over ``Full EM'' in situations with many observations, dimensions or proportions of missing values.
-In other cases, we may consider using ``Full EM'' or increasing the number of initializations and short EM runs with ``Observed EM.''
-Another alternative would be a hybrid approach that uses ``Observed EM'' for the short runs and ``Full EM'' for the long runs.
+We now evaluate both methods against each other and ``Complete Case'' in a more comprehensive set of experiments.